 “I knew that because my character’s misbelief is about love and loss and her struggle being around grief, that someone was going to have to die.
 So when I thought about where this misbelief begins, it seemed natural to me that it would be when she first saw somebody lose someone.
 But I didn’t want it to be so up close and personal that she’d be devastated, so I came up with the idea that Ruby was going to watch her best friend lose her dad.”

 Step 3: Write out your Origin Scene as an actual scene

 Like all scenes, it will chronicle a single event.
 It will be specific.
 You will need to set the place, the time, the context.
 Don’t simply focus on what happens externally; let us know what your protagonist is thinking as she reacts, internally, to everything.

 Let us see the protagonist change from a person who believes X to a person who believes Y, and make us understand why.
 Put her inner struggle right on the page so we can experience her internal conflict ourselves.
 This will help you find specific answers to the underlying WHY that drives your novel: why does your protagonist act the way she does, think the way she does, make the choices she does?
 This is where it all begins.

 In this heartbreaking scene, Ruby’s belief – that the love this family had was going to keep them strong – is shattered.
 Instead of saving them, she realizes, their love is what did them in.
 In that instant, her worldview shifted and she was left feeling lucky that she didn’t have the love she’d longed for.
 That misbelief is going to guide every decision that Ruby makes until the novel begins, 35 years later.

 And THAT is why we ask why, because one specific leads to another, driving your novel from start to finish, yanking the reader deep into the heart of the story.

-Do you know what your character misbelief is, and have you written the origin scene to get a better handle on the inner struggle he or she will face during the story?
+Do you know what your character misbelief is?
 Let us know in the comments!